Effective Rewards and Recognition for the Manufacturing Industry: Boosting Employee Engagement

 Rewards should be closely tied to key performance indicators (KPIs) relevant to manufacturing, such as production quotas, safety targets, or quality improvements.

-Recognition can focus on acknowledging employees for their commitment to safety, productivity, or innovative ideas.
+Recognition can focus on acknowledging employees' commitment to safety, productivity, or innovative ideas.